yuforium/api/README.md

 - Yuforium is code and standards, Yuforia.com is a service
 - `@context` is not the same as `context`

-_Post to a forum from your Activity Stream_
+_Post to a forum from your Activity Stream by addressing the forum_
 ```json
 // post a note to a forum from your own activity stream
 {